danyelfreir/VLN2-H42/Usecases.md

 Main success scenario:
     1. user clicks on his profile image to access his user information
     1. user sees his rating listed
 Extensions:
     1.a.
 User is not logged in see use case 2
     2.a.
-User has not received a rating from a buyer and does not therefor not have a rating
+User has not received a rating from a buyer and does not have a rating

-4.
 Name: Buyer checks seller rating
 Number: 4
 Description: Buyer intends to make a bid on an item and wishes to assess the sellers reliablility
-Priority: High
+Priority: Medium
 Author: Gissur Már
 Source: Nr 3 in requirements
 Actors: Buyer